parsec-daniel/parsec-tf-aws/readme.md

 #### The Fun Part
 1. When you're ready to go, run `terraform apply` to start deployment.
 After confirming correctness, this will automatically create all resources as defined in `vars.tf` and other TF files. **This will incur AWS charges.**
-2. After Terraform completes successfuly, congratulations!
+2. After Terraform completes successfully, congratulations!
 You should now have a fully-configured AWS environment complete with a Parsec Host and HPR.
 3. The last step is to Assign your Parsec Host in the Teams UI, and enter your `Parsec_HPR_IIP` under **App Rules** in the format of `1.2.3.4:4900`.

 If your Parsec host doesn't populate right away, grab a cup of coffee or a snack.
 It can take 10-20 minutes for the Host to get ready.
 The HPR, however, is ready immediately.